Ditectrev/DP-203/README.md

 - [x] Azure Databricks.
 - [ ] Azure Synapse Analytics.

-### OTSPOT You have an Azure subscription that contains the following resources: An Azure Active Directory (Azure AD) tenant that contains a security group named Group1 An Azure Synapse Analytics SQL pool named Pool1 You need to control the access of Group1 to specific columns and rows in a table in Pool1.
+### You have an Azure subscription that contains the following resources: An Azure Active Directory (Azure AD) tenant that contains a security group named Group1 An Azure Synapse Analytics SQL pool named Pool1 You need to control the access of Group1 to specific columns and rows in a table in Pool1.
 Which Transact-SQL commands should you use?

 ![Question 99](images/question99.jpg)

-- [ ] Box 1: CREATE SECURITY POLICY.
-Box 2: CREATE PARTITION FUNCTION.
+- [ ] Ton control access to the columns: CREATE SECURITY POLICY.
+Tocontrol access to the rows: CREATE PARTITION FUNCTION.
-- [ ] Box 1: CREATE SECURITY POLICY.
-Box 2: CREATE SECURITY POLICY.
+- [ ] Ton control access to the columns: CREATE SECURITY POLICY.Tocontrol access to the rows: CREATE SECURITY POLICY.
-- [ ] Box 1: CREATE SECURITY POLICY.
-Box 2: CREATE SECURITY POLICY.
+- [ ] Ton control access to the columns: CREATE SECURITY POLICY.
+Tocontrol access to the rows: CREATE SECURITY POLICY.
-- [x] Box 1: GRANT.
-Box 2: CREATE SECURITY POLICY.
+- [x] Ton control access to the columns: GRANT.
+Tocontrol access to the rows: CREATE SECURITY POLICY.

 ### You have an Azure Synapse Analytics dedicated SQL pool named SA1 that contains a table named Table1.
 You need to identify tables that have a high percentage of deleted rows.
 What should you run?